JochLAin/translations/README.md

 # Translation module

+From a [catalog of translations](#types), translate your content with or not parameters.

 Can work with Symfony translations structure in Node environment and/or with Webpack using Babel.
 See how to integrate with :
 - [YAML files](https://www.npmjs.com/package/@jochlain/translations-yaml)